AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

 In this section main scales options are explained.

-API starting point for everything you can do with scales is: {api:anychart.scales}scales{api} namespace.
+API starting point for everything you can do with scales is: {api:anychart.scales}anychart.scales{api} namespace.

 ## Types